Three levels of warming up

 Warming up becomes increasingly important as you become better at throwing.
 Throwing further means throwing faster, which is a consequence of moving faster with larger range of motion.
 Big, fast movements carry a risk of injury, and injuries can keep you out of the game for a long time.
 You'll want to do everything in your power to prevent them.

-Level 2: Reliability
+Level 2: Consistency

 "Play at your own level."